terascope/teraslice/docs/jobs/types-of-operations.md

 ## Processors

 A Job is required to contain a least one Processor.
-The duty of a processor is it transform or write data to external service.
+The duty of a processor is to transform or write data to an external service.

 To develop a processor, see the [docs](./development.md#processor).